 If you’re anything like us, finding a good cup of coffee is at the top of the list once you arrive at your destination.
-Along with being a great spot to people watch and take in the local culture, coffee shops and cafes are the perfect place to rejuvenate after a long day of travel.
+Along with being a great spot to people watch and take in the local culture, cafes are the perfect places to rejuvenate after a long day of travel.
 Here, find our favorite cafes for coffee lovers to stop by on a visit to Europe.

 1. Workshop Coffee, London